Herbert Mullin: Early life, education, and mental health issues

 Herbert William Mullin was born on April 18, 1947, in Salinas, California.
 His father was reportedly stern but not abusive.
 Not long before Mullin's fifth birthday, the family moved to San Francisco.

-Mullin had numerous friends at school and was voted "Most Likely to Succeed" when he was 16 by his classmates at San Lorenzo Valley High School, yet he also experienced difficulties at this time, largely due to paranoid schizophrenic disorder.
-Shortly after they graduated from San Lorenzo Valley High School in 1965, one of Mullin's friends, Dean Richardson, was killed in a car accident, devastating Mullin.
-He built "shrines" to Richardson in his room and became obsessed with the idea of reincarnation.
+Mullin had numerous friends and was voted "Most Likely to Succeed" by his classmates at San Lorenzo Valley High School.
+The school is in Felton, one of several small Santa Cruz Mountains towns, a short drive from the city of Santa Cruz.
+Yet the 16-year-old Mullin also experienced difficulties at this time, largely due to paranoid schizophrenic disorder.
+Shortly after high school graduation in 1965, one of Mullin's friends, Dean Richardson, was killed in a car accident.
+The death devastated Mullin, who then built "shrines" to Richardson in his room and became obsessed with the idea of reincarnation.
+He attended Cabrillo College in Aptos, in southern Santa Cruz County, where he earned an associate degree in civil highway technology in 1967.

 In 1969, Mullin was admitted to Mendocino State Hospital.
-Over the next few years, he entered various mental hospitals but was discharged after spells as being no harm to himself or others.
-In total, he was committed to five mental hospitals.
-By the time he was in his mid-twenties, he had a diagnosis of paranoid schizophrenia, accelerated by his usage of LSD and cannabis.
+Over the next few years, he entered five mental hospitals and was discharged when deemed to pose no risk of harm to himself or others.
+By his mid-twenties, he had a diagnosis of paranoid schizophrenia, accelerated by his usage of LSD.